-In order to prolong the amount of time I have to shoot videos in the cold, I keep my iPhone as warm as possible.
+To prolong the amount of time I can shoot videos in the cold, I keep my iPhone as warm as possible.

 The first thing I do is keep my iPhone under my clothing and as close to my body until I start to shoot.
 My trunk or torso is the warmest part of my body, so I keep my iPhone tucked in an inside pocket next to my chest.

-The second way I try to keep my phone warm is to provide it with its own thermal protection in a high-tech thermal protection case like the Phoozy Apollo Plus pouch.
-The makers say it was inspired by the materials used to make NASA spacesuits.
-That is a reference to the silver or gold chromium reflective finish.
+The second way I try to keep my phone warm is to provide it with its own thermal protection in a high-tech thermal protection case like the Phoozy Apollo II series thermal phone case.

-The Phoozy Apollo is to buy online at Amazon.
+The Phoozy Apollo II is available to buy online at Amazon.

 6. Turn off any unnecessary apps and processes